yoraish/shortest_path_to_cpp/README.md

 ## Setting Up a Debugger in VSCode
 One crucial tool for developing in C++ is a debugger.
 A debugger allows you to pause your program at any point and inspect the values of variables, the call stack, and more.
 This is incredibly useful when you are trying to figure out why your program is not working as expected.
-In this post, we will set up the debugger in Visual Studio Code (VSCode).
-There are other tools available, but VSCode is free and easy to set up.
+One popular way to set up a debugger is through VSCode, and today we will do just that.
+It is of course possible to use other editors/IDEs (e.g., CLion), or debug directly from the terminal (e.g., with `gdb`), but we will focus on VSCode since it is free and easy to set up.
 On top of helping us with debugging code, VSCode can also handle build tasks for us.

 There are two main JSON files involved in setting up the debugger and build in VSCode: `launch.json` and `tasks.json`.
 The `launch.json` file contains the configuration for the debugger and the `tasks.json` file contains the configuration for the build tasks.
 Let's create these files.
 The first step is to open your code in VSCode.
 To do that (via the terminal), navigate to the directory where your code is located and run `code .`.
 This will open the current directory in VSCode.
 Now, create a `.vscode` directory in the root of your project and create the `launch.json` and `tasks.json` files in it.
 This can be done automatically via the GUI as well.
 Populate the `launch.json` file with the following: